whalebone/wb-docs/en/multitenancy.rst

 Main features:

-* **Master-Tenant Creation & Sub-Tenant Management**: Flag any customer as a Master Tenant to spawn sub-tenants manually or via API; parent/child links can be renamed, moved, or safely deleted with built-in resolver, traffic, and device checks.
+* **Master-Tenant Creation & Sub-Tenant Management**: Flag any customer as a Master Tenant to spawn sub-tenants; parent/child links can be renamed, moved, or safely deleted with built-in resolver, traffic, and device checks.

 * **Nested Tenant Hierarchy**: Unlimited depth tree with an at-a-glance customer switcher for instant context changes.